-- 2.1.
+2.1.
 Ensuring subcriticality in accordance with Requirements 38 and 66 of SSR-4 [2] is an essential component of criticality safety.
 Safety measures, both engineered measures and administrative measures (see para.
-6.138 of SSR-4 [2]), ensure that facilities are operated, and activities are conducted within specified operational limits and conditions that ensure subcriticality.
+6.139 of SSR-4 [2]), ensure that facilities are operated, and that activities are conducted, within specified operational limits and conditions that ensure subcriticality.
 These safety measures should be identified, implemented, maintained and periodically reviewed to ensure that operations and activities stay within defined safety limits (see para.
 2.9) during operational states and during credible abnormal conditions (see para.
+2.3).

-2.3). - 2.2.
+2.2.
 Subcriticality is generally ensured through the control of a set of macroscopic parameters such as mass, concentration, moderation, geometry, nuclide composition, chemical form, temperature, density, and neutron reflection, interaction or absorption.
-The determination of limits for these parameters is generally performed on the basis of the effective neutron multiplication factor ( $k{eff}$ ) of a system, for which nuclear data are needed.
-Because the effective neutron multiplication factor depends on a large number of variables, there are many examples of apparently 'anomalous' behaviour in which changes are counterintuitive. - 2.3.
-The operational states and credible abnormal conditions that could lead to criticality conditions include the initiating events listed in the Appendix to SSR-4 [2].
+The determination of limits for these parameters is generally performed on the basis of the effective neutron multiplication factor2 (k{eff}) of a system, for which nuclear data are needed.
+Because k{eff} depends on a large number of variables, there are many examples of apparently 'anomalous' behaviour in which changes are counterintuitive.

+2.3.
+The operational states and credible abnormal conditions that could lead to criticality conditions include the postulated initiating events listed in the appendix to SSR-4 [2].
 The credible abnormal conditions should be determined on the basis of deterministic analysis complemented, where practicable, by probabilistic safety assessment.
-In the identification of credible abnormal conditions, the facility design and the characteristics of the activity as well as operating experience feedback should be considered (see also Refs.
-[11] and [12]). - 2.4.
-In accordance with Requirement 13 of SSR-4 [2], items that are important for criticality safety are required to be identified and classified on the basis of their safety function and safety significance.
-This includes items providing engineered or administrative criticality safety measures such as items for the prevention of criticality accidents and for the mitigation of consequences of such accidents. - 2.5.
-A graded approach may be used in developing and implementing the approach to ensuring
+In the identification of the credible abnormal conditions, the facility design and the characteristics of the activity, as well as operating experience feedback, should be considered (see also Refs [11, 12]).

+2.4.
+In accordance with Requirement 13 of SSR-4 [2], items that are important to criticality safety are required to be identified and classified on the basis of their safety function and safety significance.
+This includes items providing engineered or administrative criticality safety measures, such as items for the prevention of criticality accidents and for the mitigation of consequences of such accidents.
-&lt;sup>2The effective neutron multiplication factor is the ratio of the total number of neutrons produced by a fission chain reaction to the total number of neutrons lost by absorption and leakage.
-The system is: (a) critical if $k{\text{eff}} = 1$ ; (b) subcritical if $k{\text{eff}} < 1$ ; and (c) supercritical if $k{\text{eff}} > 1$ .
-It is however noted that the effective multiplication factor might be defined also in different ways, for example through the concept of reactivity.

-criticality safety of facilities or activities that involve handling of fissile material: see Requirement 11 of SSR-4 [2].
+2.5.
+A graded approach may be used in developing and implementing the approach to ensuring criticality safety of facilities or activities that involve handling of fissile material (see Requirement 11 of SSR-4 [2]).
 The application of a graded approach should be determined on the basis of the type of facility or activity and its potential risk.
 The application of a graded approach should not compromise safety.
 The graded approach should be applied to the following: